scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 ##### pre-commit

 You can add or remove pre-commit checks by simply deleting relevant lines in the `.pre-commit-config.yaml` file under the repository root.
-Some pre-commit checks have additional options that can be specified either in the `pyproject.toml` (for `ruff` and `black`) or tool-specific config files, such as `.prettierrc.yml` for **prettier**.
+Some pre-commit checks have additional options that can be specified either in the `pyproject.toml` (for `ruff`) or tool-specific config files, such as `.prettierrc.yml` for **prettier**.

 ##### Ruff